 - Drizzle with chocolate syrup.

-- Spread with jam and roll.
+- Spread with jam or lemon curd and roll.

 - Fold with your favourite sandwich fillings like ham and cheese, turkey and Havarti, or chickpea salad.

-- 1 cup (150 g) all-purpose flour
+- 1 cup whole milk

 - 2 large eggs, at room temperature